 EPS came in at $0.23.
 The three earnings estimates compiled by S&P Capital IQ predicted $0.19 per share.
 Non-GAAP EPS of $0.23 for Q1 were 53% higher than the prior-year quarter's $0.15 per share.
 GAAP EPS of $0.21 for Q1 were 62% higher than the prior-year quarter's $0.13 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 76.5%, 40 basis points worse than the prior-year quarter.
-Operating margin was 35.2%, 520 basis points worse than the prior-year quarter.
-Net margin was 30.5%, 250 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 75.3%, 110 basis points better than the prior-year quarter.
+Operating margin was 30.7%, 420 basis points better than the prior-year quarter.
+Net margin was 28.1%, 670 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 151 members out of 164 rating the stock outperform, and 13 members rating it underperform.
-Among 51 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 44 give Yandex a green thumbs-up, and seven give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 174 members out of 187 rating the stock outperform, and 13 members rating it underperform.
+Among 58 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 53 give Yandex a green thumbs-up, and five give it a red thumbs-down.

 Internet software and services are being consumed in radically different ways, on new and increasingly mobile devices.
 Is Yandex on the right side of the revolution?
 Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.